DavidsonGroup/flexiplex/index.md

   reads_input: a .fastq or .fasta file.
 Will read from stdin if empty.
   options:
-     -k known_list   Either 1) a text file of expected barcodes in the first column, one row per barcode, or 2) acomma separate string of barcodes.
+     -k known_list   Either 1) a text file of expected barcodes in the first column, one row per barcode, or 2) a comma separate string of barcodes.
                      Without this option, flexiplex will search and report possible barcodes.
                      The generated list can be used for known_list in subsequent runs.
      -r true/false   Replace read ID with barcodes+UMI, remove search strings